bemasc/pseudorandom-ctls/draft-cpbs-pseudorandom-ctls.md

 The contents of a two-party protocol as perceived by a third party are called the "wire image".

-A Strong Tweakable Pseudorandom Permutation (STPRP) is a variable-input-length block cipher that accepts a high-entropy "key" and low-entropy "tweak".
+A Tweakable Strong Pseudorandom Permutation (TSPRP) is a variable-input-length block cipher that is parameterized by a secret "key" and a public "tweak".
+Also known as a "super-pseudorandom permutation" or "wide block cipher".

 {::boilerplate bcp14}